Wharton State Forest: Atsion Mansion

-Within the state forest, once a residence and cranberry packing facility, Atsion mansion has been vacant since 1882.
+Within the state forest, once a residence and cranberry packing facility, Atsion Mansion has been vacant since 1882.
+The mansion was constructed in 1826 by Samuel Richards, Ironmaster of the Atsion Iron Furnace & Forge.
+It was built as a summer residency and used by Richards until his death in 1842.
 In 1960, the building lost even more of its glory when its west porch was torn down.
 Under the guidelines of the State of New Jersey, area contractors Wu & Associates undertook the restoration of the site.
 The existing exterior stucco was removed and replaced with new material; the interior plaster, wood windows and shutter were restored; fireplace mantels, stone and wood floors in the basement, and the existing cedar roof were all repaired; and a new exterior sidewalk was added to a handicap ramp.
 The reconstruction of a western porch provided a historically accurate interpretation of the building to represent the way it was originally.
-With sparse use of modern mechanics, the restored mansion has the electrical capacity to illuminate the building and support smoke detectors to make the facility safe for visitors.
+The mansion is unique, in that the mansion is equipped with no electricity or indoor plumbing, allowing visitors to imagine how the Richards Family lived in the early 19th century.